-As technical recruiters, we all know that the the software development landscape is ever-evolving, and so are the hiring challenges that accompany those evolutions.
+As healthcare IT recruiters, we all know that the the software development landscape is ever-evolving, and so are the hiring challenges that accompany those evolutions.

 One Indeed survey that interviewed around one thousand tech hiring managers and recruiters found that as many as 9 in 10 respondents said it’s challenging for them to find and recruit technical talent, with over a third saying it’s “very” challenging.